updated on May 11th, 2019

-A professional or amateur’s photographer’s portfolio is arguably incomplete without their take on the Golden Gate Bridge.
-We’ve outlined some of the best spots to take pictures of the Golden Gate Bridge, one of the most iconic structures in the world.
+A professional or amateur’s photography portfolio is arguably incomplete without their take on the Golden Gate Bridge.
+We’ve plotted out some of the best spots to take pictures of the Golden Gate Bridge, one of the most iconic structures in the world.

 Baker Beach is one of the best spots to get sunset photos of the Bridge.
 You will also have great rocky beach views and a good sightline to the Marin Headlands.
 This beach can get pretty popular when the weather is good.
 It should be noted that the very northern section of the beach is known as “clothing optional.”
 However, these things shouldn’t deter you from a visit for some breathtaking vacation photos.
 We visited with our dog and were able to get awesome pics of her enjoying the view!